tliron/turandot/README.md

    well as KubeVirt virtual machine images) and cloud-native configuration tools, such as scripts, playbooks, recipes, etc., as well as Kubernetes operators.
 These configuration tools have access to the entire workload topology, allowing them to essentially configure themselves.
-6. Are some the resources remote?
+6. Are some of the resources remote?
 Turandot will delegate orchestration to Turandot operators in remote clusters (see multi-cluster workloads, below).

 The Turandot operator can be controlled using the stateless `turandot` utility, e.g.: